 Immediate Dead Ball Scenarios

-Certain moments instantly end live play—such as the ball hitting the boundary, a batter being dismissed, or the ball becoming trapped in equipment.
-These automatic triggers maintain clarity and order.
+Certain situations instantly end live game–such as the ball striking the boundary, a batter getting dismissed or the ball getting caught in the equipment.
+The automatic triggers ensure the order and clarity.

 Situations Requiring Umpire Intervention